QhelDIV/ShapeFormer/README.md

       git clone --recursive https://github.com/QhelDIV/ShapeFormer.git

 Then, create a conda environment with the yaml file.
+(Sometimes the conda is very slow to solve the complex dependencies of this environment, so [mamba](https://mamba.readthedocs.io/en/latest/index.html) is highly recommended)

       conda env create -f environment.yaml
       conda activate shapeformer